takihama/cereal-management-system/README.md

 <img src="https://user-images.githubusercontent.com/26256657/179260236-145408a6-2dc2-4a31-b48e-311203c7a637.png" width="700">

-If you want to run this app, you have to install de node modules with:
+If you want to run this app, you can go to the backend folder, and there you have to install the node modules with:

 ### `npm install`

-And after that, you can run it with:
+After that, you can run it with:

 ### `npm start`